ssvlabs/SIPs/sips/re_registering_attack_protection.md

     )

 ```
-> Note: registerValidator function input parameters are not final and should consider gas fees optimisation.
+> Note: The input parameters for the registerValidator function are not yet finalized and should be evaluated in light of optimizing gas fees.
 >
+> Several potential arrangements are under consideration:
-> 1. Combined shares, signature and nonce to one bytes array.
+> 1. Consolidating shares, signature, and nonce into a single bytes array.
-> 2. Combined signature and nonce to one bytes array.
+> 2. Merging signature and nonce into a single bytes array.
-> 3. Keep the all separate.
+> 3. Keeping all elements separate.